bilgisen/clerk/docs/AUTHENTICATION.md

 # Authentication System

-This document describes the authentication system used in the application.
+This document describes the authentication system used in the application, built with Better Auth and Google SSO.

 ## Overview

-The authentication system is built on top of NextAuth.js with the following features:
+The authentication system provides the following features:
+- Google Single Sign-On (SSO)
-- Email/password authentication
+- Session-based authentication
-- OAuth providers (Google, GitHub)
-- JWT-based session management
+- JWT token generation for API access
+- Protected API routes
+- Secure HTTP-only cookies
 - Role-based access control
-- API route protection

 ## Setup